-The purpose of this text is to explain what Open Source Software is, why it is important and what it might be able to do for you.
+The purpose of this part of the site is to explain what Open Source Software is, why it is important and what it might be able to do for you.
 Before you can understand the significance of Open Source software you need to understand licensing and its relationship with community development, technological change and its impact on society.
+We start with an overview and then delve deeper.
+If you want a bullet point summary of the whole of this section click here.
+Below is an index list so you can either go through the information in order or jump to specific topics.